danReynolds/loon/README.md

 * [Firestore](https://pub.dev/packages/cloud_firestore): The [loon_extension_firestore](https://github.com/danReynolds/loon_extension_firestore) package is used to sync documents fetched from Firestore into Loon.

+## Documents

+* [Architecture](./docs/architecture.md): An architecture doc that breaks down the inner workings of the library.
+* [Debugging](./docs/debug.md): A debugging doc that calls out any known issues or troubleshooting suggestions across different platforms.

 ## Happy coding

 That's all for now!
 Want a feature?
 Found a bug?
 Create an issue!